Brian Mulroney: Environmental policy

 The environment was a key focus of Mulroney's government.
 His government added eight new national parks (including Bruce Peninsula and South Moresby), and passed the Canadian Environmental Assessment Act and Canadian Environmental Protection Act.

 In 1987, Mulroney hosted an international climate conference in Montreal, Quebec.
 There, 46 nations signed the Montreal Protocol to limit the use and production of chlorofluorocarbons (CFCs); this agreement came after the discovery that CFCs were burning a hole through the ozone layer.

 Mulroney secured the U.S.–Canada Air Quality Agreement, an environmental treaty on acid rain, with United States president George H. W. Bush in 1991.
 Both nations committed to reducing the emissions of the air pollutants (sulphur dioxide and nitrogen oxide) that caused acid rain through a cap-and-trade system.
 Negotiations began in 1986 when Mulroney first discussed the issue with then-president Ronald Reagan.
 Mulroney repeatedly pressed the issue in public meetings with Reagan in 1987 and 1988.

 Under Mulroney, Canada became the first industrialized country to ratify the 1992 Convention on Biological Diversity at the Earth Summit in Rio de Janeiro, Brazil.
 Conference experts claimed that Canada's signing of the treaty motivated the United Kingdom and Germany to pledge their support and thus avoid the convention's defeat.
 The conference also introduced the United Nations Framework Convention on Climate Change, which sought to reduce greenhouse gas emissions to an environmentally friendly level; Canada was the first Group of Seven (G7) nation to sign the treaty.
 At the convention, Mulroney pledged $260 million from Canada toward advancing sustainable development for developing nations; this included an offer to forgive $145 million in debts owed to Canada by Latin American nations on the condition that the sum of money be used for sustainable development and social programs.
 At the end of the conference, Mulroney stated, "I leave this conference believing we have a better chance of saving the world than we had when we came here."

 By 1992, Newfoundland and Labrador cod of breeding age dropped to one percent of its estimated peak.
 Concerned about the overfishing of cod stocks off the coast of the province, Mulroney's government, in the summer of that year imposed a moratorium on cod fishing; they initially set the ban for a minimum of two years, but later extended it indefinitely.
 This resulted in the layoff of 30,000–40,000 workers.
 Mulroney's government introduced the Northern Cod Adjustment and Recovery Program (NCARP) that provided unemployment insurance payments and retraining to workers; most of the workers viewed this as insufficient.
 In the first decade of the ban, Newfoundland and Labrador's population fell by 10 percent as people left to search for work.

+Immigration

+Mulroney's government significantly boosted Canada's annual immigration targets, moving them up from around 84,000 to over 250,000 by the early 1990s, a major policy shift focusing on economic class via the points system, reflecting a broader strategy to grow the population and labor force.